He made a kids’ show into a critically-acclaimed global hit. Now he’s ready to walk

 Multiple new licensing deals have also been announced recently for merchandise in other countries, further expanding the brand’s recognisability, reach – and financial gain.

-“We’re going to be seeing a lot more Bluey toys,” says Ms Morency, whose own children are fans.
+“We’re going to be seeing a lot more Bluey toys,” says Ms Morency Goldman, whose own children are fans.
 “There’s certainly a buzz around Bluey.”

 Bluey’s parenting portrayal: Idealistic or unrealistic?